CodeTemplar99/moni_test/README.md

 ###Installation instructions / Run Instructions

-I used the Pub.dev online dart package manager and you'll notice the .pubspec.yaml file in this code repository.
+This app uses the Pub.dev online dart package manager and you'll notice the .pubspec.yaml file in this code repository.

 Step 1: *installation* pull this repository with the git clone command